juhwankim159357/Employee-Managing-System/README.md

 https://agile-chamber-83705.herokuapp.com/

-When you are register on the web, you can add or delete any employees and departments which is stored in database.
+When you are register on the web and sign in, you can add or delete any employees and departments which is stored in database.